scottbedard/hexchess/README.md

 ## Libraries

-Game libraries are available in [Rust](https://crates.io/crates/hexchess), [PHP](https://packagist.org/packages/bedard/hexchess), and [Typescript / JavaScript](https://www.npmjs.com/package/@bedard/hexchess).
-While these libraries offer similar abilities, they serve different purposes and are designed differently.
+Game libraries are available in [Rust](https://crates.io/crates/hexchess), [PHP](https://packagist.org/packages/bedard/hexchess), and [TypeScript / JavaScript](https://www.npmjs.com/package/@bedard/hexchess).
+While these libraries offer similar APIs and abilities, they are designed differently and serve different purposes.

-For basic game logic, use the PHP or TypeScript / JavaScript libraries.
-These are not optimized for performance, and use a [position-centric](https://www.chessprogramming.org/Board_Representation#Square_Centric) game state.
-In other words, the board is stored as a flat array of values, with each value representing the occupying piece.
-This makes things like rendering and rules logic simpler.
+For game logic, use the PHP or TypeScript / JavaScript libraries.
+They use a [position-centric](https://www.chessprogramming.org/Board_Representation#Square_Centric) game state, and are not optimized for performance.
+In other words, the board is stored as a flat array of values.
+This makes the ergonomics easier for move checks and rendering.

-For game engines, use the Rust crate.
+For engines, use the Rust crate.
 It's optimized for performance, and uses [bitboards](https://www.chessprogramming.org/Bitboards) to represent the game state.
 This allows for fast board querying using `u128` bitmasks.

 ## Versioning

 Each library is tested against [a shared test suite](https://github.com/scottbedard/hexchess/tree/main/tests), and are versioned together with respect to these tests.
 Because of this, if a change is made in one library, it will cause the version numbers for all libraries to increment.

-Put simply, all libraries are versioned together to indicate that they support the same tests and are compatible with one another.
+Put simply, the libraries are versioned together to to ensure they support the same test suite, allowing for reliable interop with one another.

 ## Local development

-Depending on which library you're working on, you'll need to install a few things.
+Depending on which library you're working on, you'll need to install a few dependencies.

 - [Rust](https://www.rust-lang.org/tools/install)
 - [PHP](https://www.php.net/)